gkalidas/python-ocr-pdftotext/README.md

 # python-ocr-pdftotext
 ## pdf to text coverter using tessaract.

-folder structre of the project
+folder structure of the project
 .
 ├── input
 ├── ocr.py